Magnetic-field-induced corner states in quantum spin Hall insulators: Corner states from a two-mass Dirac theory

 where $\mathcal{C}$ is the normalization constant.
 The value of $\sigma$ in Eq.~(\ref{eq:9}) should be chosen in accordance with normalized condition of $\Psi_{\mathrm{0D}}(x)$: if $W(+\infty)>0$, $\sigma=-1$, while for $W(+\infty)<0$, $\sigma=1$.

 The energy of this 0D corner state always lying in the gap for the edge states is written as

-where we took into account that $\varepsilon_0=C-\eta{M}$.
+where we took into account that $\varepsilon_0=\mathbb{C}-\eta\mathbb{M}$.
 As clear from Eq.~(\ref{eq:9}), in the case of two mass parameters, the corner state existence is related to the sign changing of $W(x)$ and not to the band-gap closing upon passing through $x=0$.
-Therefore, in contrast to the Jackiw-Rebbi mode~\cite{cst42}, the state with $\Psi_{\mathrm{0D}}(x)$ in Eq.~(\ref{eq:9}) in has a non-zero energy (``zero energy'' in our notations corresponds to $E_{\mathrm{0D}}=C$).
+Unlike the standard Jackiw--Rebbi problem~\cite{cst42} with a single mass term, the presence of two independent mass terms generically shifts the bound-state energy away from a non-zero energy (``zero energy'' in our notations corresponds to $E_{\mathrm{0D}}=\mathbb{C}$).
 We note that a localized state with the energy $E_{0D}$ in Eq.~(\ref{eq:11}) is the only one state arising at the sharp meeting corner~\cite{SM}.

 For further analysis, instead of Eq.~(\ref{eq:8}), it is convenient to apply the following parametrization for $M_x$ and $M_y$:

 where $M>0$ and $\beta\in(-\pi,\pi]$ are both functions of $\theta$ and $\varphi$ being defined as $\tan{\beta}=M_{y}/M_{x}$ and